Keep good records to avoid a fine from HMRC

 Keeping good business records is an essential part of running a business, but it is also a legal requirement when it comes to HMRC.
 To keep on the right side of the law, businesses and individuals should keep records of their income and expenditure for at least six years.

-What information are we supposed to hold?
+What business records are you supposed to hold?

-If you or your business is VAT registered – which is a requirement in the UK if you or your business has a turnover of more than £90,000 per year – then you will also need to keep the records of what you have put on VAT returns throughout the year.
+If you or your business is VAT registered, which is a requirement in the UK if you or your business has a turnover of more than £90,000 per year, then you will also need to keep the records of what you have put on VAT returns throughout the year.

 Why do you need to keep these records?

 Holding these records will allow HMRC to review all the information you have put into your self-assessment or your company to check you have declared everything that should have been declared.
-But it also enables you to defend any investigations undertaken by HMRC if it believes you have tried to avoid paying tax.
+It also enables you to defend any investigations undertaken by HMRC if it believes you have tried to avoid paying tax.

 We can help you